GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-fractional-cover-landsat/_details.md

 For the unmixing error (UE) band, the values are scaled between 0 and 127.
 High unmixing error values represent areas of high model uncertainty (areas of water, cloud, cloud shadow or soil types/colours that were not included in the model training data).

-For Landsat 8, coefficients are applied as specified below:
+For Landsat 8 and 9 fractional cover processing, coefficients are applied as specified below to reduce differences between sensors, which are based on the assessment performed in the publication [Continuity of Reflectance Data between Landsat-7 ETM+ and Landsat-8 OLI, for Both Top-of-Atmosphere and Surface Reflectance: A Study in the Australian Landscape](https://www.mdpi.com/2072-4292/6/9/7952):
 * "blue": [4.1, 0.97470],
 * "green": [28.9, 0.99779],
 * "red": [27.4, 1.00446],